Rosalinda (Philippine TV series): Development

 Rosalinda is a Mexican telenovela that was aired in 1999 on Televisa.
 Created by Delia Fiallo, it starred singer-actress Thalía in the title role.
-The Mexican series was aired in the Philippines in 2000, and later became the most popular telenovela in the Philippines after Marimar.
+The Mexican series was aired in the Philippines in 2000 through ABS-CBN, and later became the most popular telenovela in the Philippines after Marimar.
+The network acquired the rights in 2007.

 Production

 Principal photography commenced on June 8, 2009.
 Filming took place in Taal, Batangas and Quezon City.
 Filming concluded on November 18, 2009.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Rosalinda earned a 26.3% rating.
 The final episode scored a 27% rating.